Advertiser disclosure

 A word about DOs

 Before we move on to PhDs, we have one more thing to clear up that you might have questions about.
-In addition to MDs, there is also another type of doctor called a DO, or a doctor of osteopathic medicine.
+In addition to MDs, there is another type of doctor called a DO, or a doctor of osteopathic medicine.
 DOs perform largely all the same functions as MDs, but with a more holistic approach.
-They attend undergrad just like MDs and then attend a four year DO program that is structured very similarly to a regular medical school.
+They attend undergrad just like MDs and then attend a four year DO program structured very similarly to a regular medical school.

 The only difference between these two is where they receive their medical school training and how they approach studying medicine and treating patients.
 If you are thinking about becoming a medical doctor, you should take some time to explore DOs and what they do!